Success Story: Colgate-Palmolive Technology Campus

 - Parking solutions have a positive impact company-wide.
 While some companies prefer Kyosis to manage the solution or to come in on an as-needed basis for maintenance, at Colgate-Palmolive, the parking system served as a natural extension of the campus’ security detail.
 Of course, Kyosis is only a phone call away.

-*Click image to read full report of case study.
+*Click image to read full report of case study done by the Department of Transportation’s Intelligent Transportation Systems division.
 Then use Previous/Next links at the bottom of the page to navigate through pages.